ripienaar/free-for-dev/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please ensure your submission ticks all of the requirements -->

  * [X] Deletion of deploy now service down
- * [X] Update link 4devs in Other Free Resources
+ * [X] It has a free tier not just a free trial
- * [ ] The submission mentions what is free
+ * [X] Free online tools, cpf generators, bank account, people, cnpj, zip code, rg, validators, encoders and many other useful tools for programmers.
- * [ ] The submission is not already present in the list
+ * [X] The submission is not already present in the list
- * [ ] The service has contact details of those running it and a privacy policy
+ * [X] The service has contact details of those running it and a privacy policy